tahani24/tic-tac-toe_game/README.md

 # tic-tac-toe_game
 my python project for udacity course "intro to programing".

- which require to build a game that have these features:
+ which require to build a game that have these instructions:

  1. Print descriptions of what's happening for the player
  2. Pausing between printing descriptions